marksescon/marksescon/README.md

 - 👋 Hi, I’m @marksescon
 - 👀 I’m interested in ...
-PCB design, audio effects, music, and health care informatics.
+PCB design, audio effects, music, and healthcare automation.
 - 🌱 I’m currently learning ...
-KiCAD (PCB) and multivariable calculus.
+Python, JavaScript, KiCAD (PCB), and mechnical and electrical engineering.
 - 💞️ I’m looking to collaborate on ...
-PCB design for guitar/audio effects.
+PCB design for guitar/audio effects and automation in the healthcare setting.
 - 📫 How to reach me ... @sesconco or @marksescon on InstaGram.

 <!---